thorsjur/tdt4240-sketchmatch/README.md

 ### Prerequisites

-- Android Studio
+- Android Studio with Android SDK version 34+
-- Node.js for the server
+- Node.js 20+ for the server
 - An Android device or emulator for testing the client

 ## Building